 Many patients who come to the dental clinic with discomfort, most often after the key treatment, need to install dental crowns on dented teeth.
 And when it comes to selecting the material, people don’t even know what they might come across at the time of installation and operation.
-It is important to take a closer look at zirconium crowns, what they are, how they are installed, repaired, and other issues before going for it.
+It is important to take a closer look at zirconium crowns, what they are, how they are installed, and repaired, and other issues before going for it.

 Zirconia: What Is It?